Sphinkie/Geometrik/README.md

 # Geometrik

-Geometrik is a C++ library, for Ogre3D Engine, that allows you to create easily and dynamically various spheric 3D shapes (meshes).
+**Geometrik** is a C++ library that allows you to create easily and dynamically various spheric 3D shapes (meshes).
-The **Geometrik** library is designed to work with the Ogre3D Game engine, but can be easily adapted to work with any other C++ environment.The library offers several classes to create dynamicaly geometric 3D-meshes (like cubes, spheres, ellipsoids...).
+The **Geometrik** library is designed to work with the Ogre3D Game engine, but can be easily adapted to work with any other C++ environment.
+The library offers several classes to create dynamicaly geometric 3D-meshes (like cubes, spheres, ellipsoids...).

 The API description is provided in the [Dioxygen pages](https://sphinkie.github.io/Geometrik/html/index.html) (http://sphinkie.github.io/Geometrik).